Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 If you've ever started a new job, you know the feeling.
 You're dropped into a sea of acronyms, project codenames, and inside jokes that sound like a completely different language.
 What’s a "QBR"?
 What does "Project Sunrise" actually do?

-Atlassian is trying to solve this with a new AI feature inside Confluence called "Define Terms."
+This internal dictionary is a natural part of any growing company.
+To help teams navigate this, Atlassian has introduced a powerful AI feature inside Confluence called "Define Terms."
 The idea is to give you quick, in-context definitions to clear up confusion on the spot.

 What is Atlassian Intelligence Define Terms?